-SPF (or Sun Protection Factor) is the rating system for how long you can safely be in the sun before you begin to burn.
-It depends on many factors including your skin type, and how intense is the sun, so remember to only take it as a guideline.
+SPF stands for “Sun Protection Factor”.
+It’s a number that measures how long you can safely be in the sun before you begin to burn from UVB rays.
+Many factors determine your sun exposure in any given situation, including your skin type, and how intense the sun is, cloud cover, altitude and more.
+So remember only to take the SPF number as a guideline.
 Most people think that the higher SPF you apply, the least likely you are to burn.
 However, this isn’t strictly true.

 Find a formula that works for you.
-Sunscreens nowadays are available in lotion, spray, and gel form.
+Sunscreens are available in lotion, spray, and gel form.
 If you like the protection one brand offers but not the way it feels on your skin, look to see if they do the same product in a different form.

 You may need to adapt your sunscreen for your activity or location.
 SPF 20 to 30 may protect you on an average day in the UK, but if you work outside, it is recommended you wear something with more defence.
 If you are travelling to a warmer climate or heading to somewhere with a high altitude, you also need to invest in a sunscreen with a higher SPF.
 Should you have a procedure like Dermapen, chemical peel or microdermabrasion then you should definitely step up your SPF to at least 50.

 Remember that you can still be exposed to UV rays even if it is a cloudy day.
 It’s great if you can find a daily moisturiser with SPF 18 to 30 for everyday use that you never leave the house without wearing.
 On sunny days with longer exposure, you’ll need something stronger, and it’s not a bad idea to cover up, wear a hat and try to stay in the shade when the sun is at it’s highest point in the sky.